WentTheFox/Beat-Saber-Overlay/README.md

 ## Features

-> [!IMPORTANT]
-> Some customization options refer to "query parameters" which is a technical term for values in a
-> URL that are denoted by a starting `?` character and a `&` between individual values.
-If you want
-> to provide multiple options at once, be sure to use the format `?param1=value1&param2=value2&…`
->
-> "Deprecated" means the functionality might still work bit it is not actively maintained, and it is
-> subject for removal in the future.
-You should avoid using it, and if you are currently using it,
-> switch to the suggested alternatives.

 ### Live Map Data

 The overlay works with either of the two mods.
-In order to use a specific one as the data source, add the `source` query parameter with the data source's code as the value.
-Available codes:
+In order to use a specific one as the data source:

-* `BSDP` - BSDataPuller (default, supports all features)
+* BSDataPuller (default, supports all features)
-* `BSPlus` - BeatSaberPlus (unreliable BSR IDs, no ranked stars)
+* BeatSaberPlus (unreliable BSR IDs, no ranked stars)
-* `MOCK` - Virtual source which uses pre-defined events (for testing)
+* Virtual source which uses pre-defined events (for testing)
-* `OFF` - **Deprecated**, please use `disabled=beat-saber-root`, see the [Customizable UI] section

-[Customizable UI]: #customizable-ui

 While playing, the current song will appear in the top-right corner along with some supplemental information like difficulty, length, ranked stars and PP. Additionally, an accuracy graph and the